ezzeldinayman/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Ahmed ElSallab Natural Language Processing Course Exercises
+My Exercises on Deeplearning for Natural Language Processing